ceramicnetwork/clayground/README.md

 Clayground stores component data in `./data` directory.

-Local Ceramic CLI data is stored in `./data/local`.

 #### Deleting component storage

 There is a utility script `./bin/rmstore.sh` which cleans up components store.